 - Giving notice to stop an automatic renewal of a lease

-- Constructively evicting a tenant by reducing heat, water, or electricity (illegal, even if not retaliatory, see Eviction for more information)
+- Constructively evicting a tenant by reducing heat, water, or electricity (this is illegal, even if not retaliatory, see Eviction for more information)

-Each regulation has a different level of proof required for the act to be considered illegal:
+This is the final piece of retaliation.
+Each regulation has a different level of proof required for the act to be considered illegal, as well as different penalties if a landlord is found to have illegally retaliated against a tenant:

 Tenants can file a complaint with Consumer Protection and/or sue in small claims court for double damages, court costs and reasonable attorney fees.
 ATCP 134.09(5)